How I applied The Reason I Jump to teaching Autistic children

 - Learning to do something should not about being told off, patience is essential.

-- Sometimes he just gets carried away and the rules are not ignored they just don’t link to the action.
+- Sometimes he just gets carried away and did not ignore the rules they just don’t link to the action.

 - He may not be able to bring up the memory from the last time he did something.